PiyushN17/check-weather/README.md

 - Active internet connection to fetch live weather and reverse-geocode data
 - A valid **OpenWeatherMap API key** (replace the key inside `script.js`)
 - Basic understanding of HTML and JavaScript for customization or extension
-- (Optional) A local static server for smoother testing and to avoid CORS issues when opening files via `file://`

 **Technologies Used**
 - **HTML** for the user interface structure (inputs, buttons, display elements)